 The history of the Nik collection is a bit complicated.
 The collection was free for a time when Google owned it.
 If you downloaded the collection during this period, it is still useable.
 Since then, this popular collection has been purchased and expanded by DXO.
 There is still a free trial version available.

 The Nik collection is known for its quality presets.
-Click through these, and you’ll see various HDR options.
-The program lets you further control how your image looks and how much of the effect is applied.
+If you click through these, you’ll see various HDR options.
+The program lets you further control how much of the effect is applied.

 Saving the HDR image takes it back into Lightroom.

 EasyHDR is just as its name suggests – easy.
 It is available both as a standalone program and as a plugin for Lightroom.
 The free version does not expire, but it does watermark your images.